 Lifecycle of an Invoice

 The first step in creating an invoice is gathering all the necessary information.
-Match the name and contact information of the customer with the description of the products or services provided.
-Once you have all of this information, you can begin to enter it into an invoice template.
-Various templates are available, part of accounting software, or you can create your own.
+Match the customer’s name and contact information with the description of the products or services provided.
+Once you have all of this information, you can begin entering it into an invoice template.
+Various templates are available as part of accounting software, or you can create your own.
 Once you have entered all the necessary information, it is transmitted to the customer for approval.

-The customer will review the invoice and make sure that everything is correct.
-If any changes are required, this invoice returns to the draft stage.
+The customer will review the invoice and ensure that everything is correct.
+If any changes are required, this invoice will return to the draft stage.

 After the customer has approved the invoice, it goes to the accounting department for processing.
 In this department, the invoice is reviewed for accuracy and completeness.
 The invoice is entered into the client’s accounting system upon receipt and acceptance, and payments are processed.